awslabs/aws-icons-for-plantuml/scripts/README.md

   aws-icons-for-plantuml/source
   ├── AWSC4Integration.puml
   ├── AWSCommon.puml
+  ├── AWSExperimental.puml
   ├── AWSRaw.puml
   ├── AWSSimplified.puml
   └── official
-    ├── Architecture-Service-Icons_01312023
-    │   ├── Arch_AR-VR
-    │   ├── Arch_AWS-Cost-Management
+    ├── Architecture-Service-Icons_04282023
     │   ├── Arch_Analytics
+    │   ├── Arch_App-Integration
+    │   ├── Arch_Blockchain
         ...
-    ├── Category-Icons_01312023
+    ├── Category-Icons_04282023
     │   ├── Arch-Category_16
     │   ├── Arch-Category_32
     │   ├── Arch-Category_48
     │   └── Arch-Category_64
-    └── Resource-Icons_01312023
+    └── Resource-Icons_04282023
         ├── Res_Analytics
         ├── Res_Application-Integration
         ├── Res_Blockchain
         ...
   ```

-- The group icons (in the `source/official` directory) are extracted from the Microsoft PowerPoint found on the [AWS Architecture Icons](https://aws.amazon.com/architecture/icons/) page.
+- The group icons (in the `source/unofficial/Groups_04282023` directory) are extracted from the Microsoft PowerPoint found on the [AWS Architecture Icons](https://aws.amazon.com/architecture/icons/) page.
+If you see a change looking at the `.pptx` file, `unzip` it from the command line and look in the `ppt/media` for the images.
+These are named `image#.svg` and `image#.png` where `#` and since group icons are early in the deck, they are usually in the first 100 images.
+Copy and rename the `.svg` file, and copy, rename, and resize (to 64x64) the `.png` file.

 ## Configure to Build Icon Set